itsharex/MassGen/docs/announcements/current-release.md

 ## Release Summary

-We're excited to release MassGen v0.1.77 — Answer Now Button! 🚀 New "Answer Now" button lets agents submit answers more quickly, bypassing additional refinement rounds when the answer is already good enough.
+We're excited to release MassGen v0.1.77 — Answer Now Button! 🚀 New "Answer Now" button lets agents submit answers more quickly, both within a round, and bypassing additional refinement rounds when the answer is already good enough.

 ## Install